 Match funding is required at the following rates:

-Find out more on the Youth Music website.
+Find out more information and when the fund will reopen on the Youth Music website.

 The Youth Futures Foundation is committed to transforming employment for young people.
 They recognise that achieving this systemic change will be a team effort involving a broad range of employers, government, funders and organisations working with young people.
 Their activities and grant giving are designed to reflect this.
 Find out more about their grant opportunities on the website.